kilpkonn/msc-thesis/main.typ

 We try to apply all the functions etc. to then build new types from what we have and hopefully at some point arrive at the target type.

 In @graph-searching they argue that taking the forward (bottom-up) approach will yield speedups when the active frontier is a substantial fraction of the total graph.
-We believe that this might be the case for term search as there are many type transitions (functions/type constructors/methods) available.
+We believe that this might be the case for term search as there are many ways to build new types available (functions/type constructors/methods).
 Going in the forward direction all the terms we create are well formed and do not have holes in them.
 This means that we do not need problem collections as there are never multiple subproblems pending that have to all be solved for some term to be well formed.
 As there is a potential speedup as well as the implementation seems to be easier we decided to experiment with using the forward approach.